ibexa/documentation-user/docs/personalization/recommendation_models.md

 #### Random

-Semi-random products from the most recent ones.
+The model returns a semi-random list of products from the most recent ones.
-It allows injecting new products to the recommendation while the history based models are not yet able to recommend products based on the statistics.
+It allows injecting new products to the recommendation while the "History-based" models are not yet able to recommend products based on the statistics.
-It is a really simplified and unsophisticated alternative if no other information is available to calculate and provide recommendations.
+It is a simplified and unsophisticated alternative if no other information is available to calculate and provide recommendations.

-This model is not built based on the history footprints but based on the imported product catalog.
+This model is not based on historical records but relies on the imported product catalog.

 #### Editor-based

-Products that are manually selected by a human.
+This model returns products from a list that you manually create if you have Edit privileges.
-A customer can replace an automatically generated recommendation with a predefined list.
+This way you can replace automatically generated recommendations with ones from a predefined list.
-It is best suited for cases when the store administrator wants to add special offers or sell stock remains.
+It is best suited for cases when the store administrator wants to add special offers or sell older stock.
-It could also be called "static recommendations".
+It could be referred to as "Static recommendations".

 #### Blacklist

-Products on this list will never be recommended in any scenario.
+Products from this list are not recommended in any scenario.
-Usually test products or products that are used for system monitoring are placed on this list.
+You can use this model to exclude test products or products that are used for system monitoring.
-Handle with care, because the blacklist model applies to all scenarios that exist in the system.
+It must be treated with care, because the blacklist model applies to all scenarios that exist in the system.

-#### History based
+#### History-ased

-Pseudo recommendation model to show the user products from his own history.
+Pseudo recommendation model that shows the user products from his own history.
-Like "you have just watched" box.
+For example, the "You have just watched" box.

 ## Advanced model configuration

-Most of the models provide additional configuration parameters for customization.
+Most of the models provide additional configuration parameters, which enable customization.

-The parameters supported by the different types of models are described in the table below.
+The parameters supported by different model types are described in the table below.
 Some models support [submodels](#submodels).
 Additional differentiation criterion is the supported context.
 If a model requires context, it can only be linked to scenarios that provide the necessary context.